Register Now!

 Topics

-Part 2: Planning for Emerging Load (March 4)
+Part 2: Financial Planning & Rate Strategies for Emerging Loads (March 4)

 Dive into the strategic and financial implications of serving new loads, gaining the insights needed to support economic development while protecting affordability for existing customers.
 Explore rate design approaches that reflect true cost causation, policy frameworks that provide clarity for customers and utilities alike, and long-term planning strategies for an increasingly complex grid.
 Examine real-world considerations around special contracts, interconnection standards, net metering alternatives, and modernizing systems for bidirectional power flow and diverse load profiles.